What advice would you give to a team considering to go remote?

 Because of the nature of our business, we often work with small businesses who are making their first remote hire.
 We emphasize the importance of a company culture based on trust and good communication.
 We encourage them to assess the management skills of the team member who will be managing the remote worker.
 Micro-managers, managers with poor communications skills, and those with control issues are going to have a hard time adjusting . . . and so will the person they are managing!
 Likewise, use the hiring process to assess key competencies of the remote worker.
 How good are they with technology?
 How responsive are they?
 How well can they communicate in writing?
 Do they have experience working remotely?
 The more you know about work style up front, the more successful the hire.

 Do it.
 Be mindful and intentional with your policies.
 Determine which roles are conducive to remote working.
 Establish clear operating norms and train your managers to lead a remote workforce.
-Remain agile; you’ll need to routinely evaluate your programs to see how they are working–or not working, as the case may be.
-One of the things we do at FlexJobs is bi-annual check-ins.
-Twice a year, we schedule time with everyone on our team to talk about how things are feeling for them.
+Remain agile; you’ll need to routinely evaluate your programs to see how they are working––or not working.
+At FlexJobs, we use a platform called 15Five for a weekly pulse check on how every team member is feeling generally, as well as their wins, immediate goals, and areas of opportunity.
+Managers have regularly scheduled one-on-one meetings with their direct reports to find out how they are doing and what they need to be more successful, in addition to annual performance reviews and monthly, company-wide meetings.
+Twice a year, we also schedule time with everyone in our company to talk about how things are feeling for them.
 We ask what they need to do their job better and give them an opportunity to ask any questions they might have.
 It gives everyone an opportunity to take a step back from the day to day and really think about how things are going.

 You might wonder if this flexibility results in less productivity from our workforce.
 We’ve actually found this to be the opposite in many cases; when you are able to work from anywhere, you find it harder to unplug at the end of the day.
 We’ve had to be really intentional about emphasizing work/life balance with our employees.
 To drive this point home, every Formstacker who works with us for five years is allowed to take a sabbatical, which can last up to six weeks.
 I recently completed mine and found great value in extended vacations from work.
 I’ve been encouraging my team to consider taking longer vacations from their offices as well.